EXAPT: General

-Due to the modular structure the main product groups EXAPTcam and EXAPTpdo are gradually expandable and permit individual software solutions for the manufacturing industry used individually and also in compound with an existing IT environment.
+Due to the modular structure, the main product groups, EXAPTcam and EXAPTpdo, are gradually expandable and permit individual software for the manufacturing industry used individually and also in a compound with an existing IT environment.

 Functionality

-EXAPTcam meets the requirements for NC planning especially for the cutting operations as turning, drilling and milling up to 5-axis simultaneous machining.
-Thereby new process technologies, tool and machine concepts are constantly involved.
-In the NC programming data from different sources as 3D CAD models, drawings or tables can flow in.
-The possibilities of NC programming reaches from the language-oriented to the feature-oriented NC programming.
+EXAPTcam meets the requirements for NC planning, especially for the cutting operations such as turning, drilling, and milling up to 5-axis simultaneous machining.
+Thereby new process technologies, tool, and machine concepts are constantly involved.
+In the NC programming data from different sources such as 3D CAD models, drawings or tables can flow in.
+The possibilities of NC programming reaches from language-oriented to feature-oriented NC programming.
 The integrated EXAPT knowledge database and intelligent and scalable automatisms support the user.
 The EXAPT NC planning also covers the generation of production information as clamping and tool plans, presetting data or time calculations.
 The realistic simulation possibilities of NC planning and NC control data provide with production reliability.

 EXAPTpdo (EXAPT ProductionsDataOrganization) provides a neutrally applicable technology platform for the information compound of the NC planning - to the shop floor.
-This applies to all NC production data which are necessary for the set-up of NC machines, for the provision, presetting and stocking of manufacturing resources and provided by EXAPTpdo in a central database.
-Beside classical functions of the tool management system (TMS) as the management of cutting tools, measuring, testing and clamping devices the technology data management and tool lifecycle management (TLM) is also included.
-System-supported "where-used lists" help to handle the manufacturing resource cycle by secured requirement determination and requirement fulfillment.
+This applies to all NC production data that are necessary for the set-up of NC machines, for the provision, presetting, and stocking of manufacturing resources and provided by EXAPTpdo in a central database.
+Besides classical functions of the tool management system (TMS) as the management of cutting tools, measuring, testing and clamping devices the technology data management and tool lifecycle management (TLM) is also included.
+System-supported "where-used lists" helps to handle the manufacturing resource cycle by secured requirement determination and requirement fulfillment.
 Unnecessary transports and unplanned dispositive adjustments are dropped, stocks are reduced, set-up times reduced and the throughput is increased.
 EXAPTpdo synchronizes involved systems within the value chain.
 Stock systems, MES systems or ERP systems (e.g. from the purchasing or production areas) do not work in isolation from each other but they interact with each other.
-EXAPTpdo provides the base to Smart Factory, for more flexibility in production and a faster communication.
+EXAPTpdo provides the base to Smart Factory, for more flexibility in production and faster communication.